everythingeverywhere/ivan_tarin_resume/resume_build_v1/resume.md

 I am a Junior Developer at Techtonic a software company where we deliver solutions tailored to our clients such as web apps, databases, cloud service, ios/android mobile apps, and more.
   - In a two person team I assisted in building a full desktop application with Electron that integrated the user’s folder system and synced with a cloud server for one of our clients.Assisted in UI modifications to GIS map that used Ubisense MyWorld for another client.
-  - Moved machine learning categorization and classification, and reporting, to an API model
   - In a two person team I assisted in building a full desktop application with Electron, Node, IBMCloud Object Storage that synced the user’s folder system with a private cloud server.
   - Assisted in extracting database from SalesForce and I helped research and create demo of a backend to query their SF database objects.
   - Contributed to a large legacy Ubuntu web app that has been around for several decades by implement extracting vital data from their MySQL database and made UI changes that helped create a new report.